-refuse removal (solid waste),
+\ Refuse removal (solid waste),

-Shall as far as possible recover the expenses associated with the rendering of the service concerned.
-The tariff which a particular consumer pays shall therefore be directly related to the standard of service received and the quantity of the particular service rendered.
+Shall as far as possibly recover the expenses associated with the rendering of the service concerned.
+The tariff which a particular consumer pays shall therefore be directly related to the standard of service received and the quantity of the service rendered.

-The municipality shall develop, approve and at least annually review an indigency support programme for the municipal area.
+The municipality shall develop, approve, and at least annually review an indigency support programme for the municipal area.
 This programme shall set out clearly the municipality's cost recovery policy in respect of the tariffs which it levies on registered indigents, and the implications of such policy for the tariffs which it imposes on other users and consumers in the municipal region.

-In line with the principles embodied in the Constitution and in other legislation pertaining to local government, the municipality differentiates different categories of users and consumers in regard to the tariffs which it levies.
-Such differentiation shall, however, at all times be reasonable, and shall be fully disclosed in each annual budget.
+In line with the principles embodied in the Constitution and in other legislation pertaining to local government, the municipality differentiates different categories of users and consumers regarding the tariffs which it levies.
+Such differentiation shall, however, always be reasonable, and shall be fully disclosed in each annual budget.